Abdelrahman-Mohammad/discord-birthday-wisher/README.md

 ```
 **deleteBirthday**

-If the entry exists, it deletes it from database.
+If the birthday exists, deletes it from the database.
 ```js
 Birthdays.deleteBirthday(<UserID - String>, <GuildID - String>);
 ```